 How long does a Counselling session last?

-Each (regular) session runs for 45 minutes.
+Each (regular) session runs for one hour.

 Can I use HICAPS?